orthometa/AutomaticClassRegisterPython/README.md

 # Installation:
   1. Before you run the script you need to install `Selenium for Python`
-  2. Either download the zip folder of this repository or run `$ git clone https://github.com/lamdaV/AutomaticClassRegisterPython.git`
+  2. Either download the zip folder of this repository or run `$ git clone https://github.com/fredzqm/AutomaticClassRegisterPython.git`
   3. Navigate to the root of this project directory.
   4. Run the following command: `pip install -r requirements.txt`

 # How to Use:
   1. Edit the `data.txt` file.
 Any text surrounded by "**" should be deleted and replaced with valid data.
+The time after attempt_start will determine when the script starts to refreshing the site.
+Make sure it is before you registeration date
   2. Navigate to where `autoRegister.py`.
-  4. Execute `python autoRegister.py <data.txt> <optional: browser name>`
+  4. Execute `python autoRegister.py <data.txt> <optional: browser name>` in the src folder
      - Current browser names: "phantom", "chrome", and "firefox" without the quotes.
 The script does not care about casing.
      - **Warning:** PhantomJS is a headless browser with no visual feedback.
 Check the `confirmation.jpg` file to ensure if you have successfully registered.
 For those paranoid, I suggest staying away from the headless browser default.
   5. The script will execute and navigate to the registration page.
 If it is not yet 7:28 AM, the script will print the current time.
 If it is pass 7:28 AM, it will constantly refresh the page until registration is ready.
 Then, it will fill out the fields and submit.
 While it is waiting, there will be screenshot taken called `waitingPage.jpg` saved in the `img` directory located at the root of this directory.